-These conditions can include layoffs, demotions, long-term unemployment, elderly care, and medical leave.
+These conditions can include layoffs, demotions, gaps in work history, long-term unemployment, elder care, and medical leave.
 Although these may seem to be potential red flags, a cover letter is a perfect place to address these issues.

-Keep the explanation concise, and the ensure the tone of the letter is upbeat and positive.
+Keep the explanation concise, and ensure the tone of the letter is upbeat and positive.
 Don’t waste this opportunity by sounding negative, placing the blame for your situation on someone else, or by appearing like you are complaining.
 Your cover letter is a job search marketing tool, and you need to show your value by nipping these potential problems in the bud.

-Explain the layoff and then try to show your excitement and enthusiasm about the opportunity to work immediately for the position available.
+Explain the layoff and communicate your excitement and enthusiasm about the opportunity to work immediately for the position available.

 If you faced long-term unemployment:

 Try to briefly state the position and responsibilities allocated to you in your previous employment.
-Do not lay emphasis on your duration of unemployment, but instead, focus on the new skills attained during your hiatus.
+Do not emphasize the duration of your unemployment, but instead, focus on the new skills attained during your hiatus.
 Mention any volunteer or professional development you took during this time to upgrade your skills.
 Remember, you are trying to concentrate on the positive aspects of your career.
+An example includes:

 Explaining a medical leave:

-Do not disclose any medical information, because this may jeopardize your chances of gaining employment.
-State your leave of absence and try to notify your potential employer that you are fit to work again.
+Do not disclose any medical information because this may jeopardize your chances of gaining employment.
+State your leave of absence and notify your potential employer that you are fit to work again.
 Deciding to disclose your medical information is a strictly personal choice.
+Here is an example:

 Briefly state the situation and let them know that the family situation is now resolved.
 Communicate to your potential employer that you have honed your skills or have upgraded your skills through other ventures.
 Although taking time off to care for an ill family member is a selfless and noble act, you need to let potential employers know you are now available and qualified for the position.
 You might word it like so:

 Time off to raise your children:

-Show your potential employer that you have stayed up to date in your line of work or profession.
+Show your potential employer that you have stayed up to date in your line of work or profession during your break.
 Letting them know that you have acquired new skills and connections will be an added advantage to you.
 Below is a sample of an explanation:

 Embarking on an entirely new career path:

-State your reasons for doing so and explain that you are passionate about making the change.
+State your motives for doing so and explain that you are passionate about making the change.
 Try to steer the employer to view you as a competent person in your new career.
-State the reasons why you think you can excel in this new position.
+Share the reasons why you think you can excel in this new position.
+For example:

 Transitioning from an entrepreneur to a corporate position:

-Show the potential employer that the reasons for leaving that field were not due to failure, but rather to pursue your passion.
+Show the potential employer that the reasons for leaving that field were not due to failure but rather to pursue your passion.
 The organization needs to realize that you would be an asset to their company instead of a liability.
 Uncovering transferable skills and including them in your application letter and resume is paramount for a career change.
 An example to help tailor your response:

-State that you are searching for a job that you are willing to commit to and give 100%.
-You must assure the potential employer that you are willing to be loyal and committed to the work with no intention of leaving.
+State that you are searching for a job you are willing to commit to and give 100%.
+Convince the potential employer you are willing to be loyal and committed to the work with no intention of leaving.
 This example response will assist you in writing your own:

 Demotion in a previous job:

-Convince the employer that you are capable of doing more and will be efficient and competent in the position they are hiring for.
+Assure the employer that you are capable of doing more and will be efficient and competent in the position they are hiring for.
 How you address the transition in your cover letter will depend on whether you target positions comparable to the position before your demotion or after it.